MarkPearlCoZa/manager_readme/README.md

 **I hate absolutes**.
 Always and never are triggers for me.
 I prefer usually and often.

 **I talk to think**.
-That means sometimes I may be exploring an idea outloud and are still in the process of thinking it through.
-If I say something that you feel is poorly defined call it out, sometimes I don't realise it.
+That means sometimes I explore ideas outloud.
+Often when I'm dong this I am still in the process of thinking things through.
+If I say something that you feel is poorly defined call it out, it helps me think it through better.

 **I have a poor short term memory**.
 Blame it to having 3 young kids and so not gettting enough sleep, I'm aware that I have a poor short term memory and sometimes forget the things.
 I'm actively working on it.
 Be patient with me.